ddella/Kubernetes-Cluster/201-Calico/03-Enable_eBPF.md

 ```

 ## Disable kube-proxy
-Calico’s eBPF native service handling replaces `kube-proxy`.
+Calico's eBPF native service handling replaces `kube-proxy`.
 You can free up resources from your cluster by disabling and no longer running kube-proxy.
 When Calico is switched into eBPF mode it will try to clean up kube-proxy's iptables rules if they are present.

 `kube-proxy` normally runs as a daemonset.
 So an easy way to stop and remove `kube-proxy` from every node is to add a nodeSelector to that daemonset which excludes all nodes.

-Let’s do that now in this cluster by running this command on `k8smaster1`:
+Let's do that now in this cluster by running this command on `k8smaster1`:
 ```sh
 kubectl patch ds -n kube-system kube-proxy -p '{"spec":{"template":{"spec":{"nodeSelector":{"non-calico": "true"}}}}}'
 ```